-The fact is that Kashmir, as the London weekly Economist, has recently observed, is 'no longer ruled by India,' even though 'it is still controlled by it.'
-This state of affairs cannot continue for long.
-Facts have to be faced and faced squarely.
-And the sooner they are faced the better.
+The fact is that Kashmir, as the London weekly Economiat has recently observed is on longer ruled by India, even though "it is still controlled by it.
+This state efjathairs, cannot continue for long, Rwin baye, to be faced and faced Aquacely.
+And the somet, they are faced the better.
 India will have to come to the negotiating table to resolve the issue and no solution of the Kashmir dispute is possible which is outside the framework of the UN resolutions and which does not give to the people the right to decide their future freely.
 A meaningful and constructive Pakistan-India dialogue is possible only when:

-- 1. India stops forthwith its atrocities in occupied territories and the Indian troops withdraw to the barracks first, and eventually withdraw from the valley; - 2.
-The real Kashmiri political leadership is set free and participates in the talks; - 3.
-The talks find a way for giving the people of Jammu and Kashmir an opportunity to decide their political future through a free plebiscite according to the United Nations resolutions; and - 4.
-The talks focus on UN resolutions and are not mixed up with Siachen or other bilateral issues.
+India dialogue is possible only when: -India stops forthwith its atrocities in occupied territories and the Indian troops withdraw to the barracks first, and eventually withdraw from the valley;

+-The real Kashmiri political leadership is set free and par-

+ticipates in the talks; -The talks find a way for giving the people of Jammu and Kashmir an opportunity to decide their political future through a free plebiseite according to the United Nations resolutions; and -The talks focus on UN resolutions and are not mixed up with Siachen or other bilateral insues.